afontcu/afontcu.dev/content/blog/beware-feedback-loops.md

 We're not here to discuss that.

-They are the cool kid in ton because they give us "feedback".
+They are the cool kid in ton because they give us feedback.

 And that's the challenge.
 Ahh, my friend, **feedback is hard**.

 Well, getting feedback is quite easy, I'd say.
 I mean, you might have a failing test, a retrospective that felt wrong, a disappointed stakeholder after reviewing the sprint increment.
-That's "feedback".
+That's feedback.

 The hard part, though, is to challenge the status quo once you get that feedback and act accordingly.